kevinmatthes/routines/documentation/README.md

 the contained default files, such as the READMEs and the respective LICENSE.

 For more details regarding Pandoc, please consult the official manual.

+### `test`

+`test` is a UNIX essential which unfortunately is not available on Windows, by default.
+In order to solve this problem, there are some portations of this command to Windows, for instance https://github.com/Ranplax/testOnWindows which is written in Rust.

 ## Supported Actions